katherinemarissa/one2onetool/README.md

   - Mode: by Jenkinsfile
   - Script Path: Jenkinsfile (this is path for Jenkins to find Jenkinsfile in the repository)
 * Select `GitHub hook trigger for GITScm polling` as Build Trigger for Build Configuration

+## Set up AWS
+We will deploy containerised application to AWS, so the following has to be set up before running the pipeline.

+### Create ECR Repository
+In AWS, create ECR Repository: one2onetool

+### Create ECS Cluster, Service and Task Definition
+In AWS, create
+* ECS Cluster: one2onetool-release-cluster
+* ECS Service: one2onetool-release-service
+* Task Definition: one2onetool-release-task-def